 Q: I think it’s incorrect to insert “and” into numbers in the hundreds, but a fellow school mom thinks it’s either correct or it doesn’t matter.
 Her daughter lost in a multiplication bee at school when she answered that 12 X 11 was “one hundred and thirty-two.”
 The correct answer was “one hundred thirty-two.”
-(Further info: the kids had practiced their times tables all summer for the contest, but were only told the day before that they couldn’t use “and,” so many of them fell into old habits.)
+(Further info: The kids had practiced their times tables all summer for the contest, but were only told the day before that they couldn’t use “and,” so many of them fell into old habits.)
 Just wondered what your take on it would be.

+In fact, the “and” is generally more idiomatic.
 I can’t imagine that anyone would say, “Whew, I’ve driven five hundred three miles since breakfast!”
 (Not very euphonious.)
 The more natural construction would be, “Whew, I’ve driven five hundred and three miles since breakfast!”

 Of course, if the final element were larger – say, “ninety-six” – one would be more likely to skip the “and”: “I’ve driven five hundred ninety-six miles since breakfast!”

 But enough about assumptions.
 When in doubt, always go to the mother lode, the Oxford English Dictionary.

 Lo and behold, the OED’s entry for “and” lists this as one of its definitions: “to connect (units or) tens to hundreds (or thousands), as two hundred and one, three thousand and twenty-one, six thousand two hundred and fifty-six.”

 The earliest published references we have for this use of “and” are in Old English, from the Lindisfarne Gospels of the late 7th or early 8th century.
 And it’s been common ever since.